focus-editor/focus/LOG.md

 # TODO
 WORK REALLY FAST AND FOCUSED OR I WILL NEVER HAVE TIME FOR ANYTHING
 - Open file dialog
+    + Input:
         + Draw a box and make it behave nicely when resizing
         + Draw an input box
         + Support basic kerning
         + Type text into input, move cursor etc
         + Support non-ascii
         + Support deleting
         + Support copy/cut/paste
     - Draw an example file list
         + Change box height depending on entries
         + Draw project and folder info